 When it comes to capturing video and offering options for managing that footage, the Roav A1 has pretty much everything most people are going to want.

 As we've mentioned before, dash cameras use loop recording, saving video in discrete chunks with the oldest being deleted to make way for the new.
 When a G-sensor senses a crash it protects the current chunk of video from being overwritten.
 The Roav A1 lets you set those loop recording video chunks to be 1, 3, 5, or 10 minutes.
 We like this adjustability, as those concerned with filling up their memory cards with footage from every time they brake hard at a stoplight can opt for shorter clips, and those that don't mind a little extra video management if it provides a better chance the camera will protect all the meaningful footage from a crash can opt for longer clips.
 This is more adjustability than most cameras offer.

-We never had any trouble finding and changing the A1's settings, and pretty much never had to consult the manual to find what we were looking for.
+We never had any trouble finding and changing the settings on the A1, and pretty much never had to consult the manual to find what we were looking for.
 The 2.7-inch screen also made everything easy to see and read without squinting.

 On top of this, the A1 uses a relatively large suction cup mount, which adds to its visual footprint.
-Finally, most models that use larger suction mounts instead of adhesive one route the power cable through the mount itself.
+Most models that use larger suction mounts instead of adhesive route the power cable through the mount itself.
 The A1 doesn't, instead having the cable stick straight out from the top of the camera.
-Overall, the A1's presence in a windshield probably won't annoy most drivers, but the AUKEY DR02 does have a noticeably smaller profile for those who just can't stand seeing objects in their peripheral vision while driving.
+Overall, the presence in a windshield probably won't annoy most drivers, but there are other options that have a noticeably smaller profile for those who just can't stand seeing objects in their peripheral vision while driving.

 — Max Mutter and Steven Tata